jkenney0501/dbt_superstore_dim_model/README.md

 Orders is the main file dump where all schema are derived from except employees (b/c this has additionla HR data that would typically get dumped or be its own extract separately in most cases anyhow).
 That being said, Employees is a separate upload similar to a file or an ELT pull from Human Resources in a company.

-Therefore, we extract all dimesions later from orders except employees.
-First, start with what might chnage and in this case, its the type 2 SCD's so we add them to the snapshots folder.
+Therefore, we extract all dimensions later from orders except employees.
+First, start with what might change and in this case, its the type 2 SCD's so we add them to the snapshots folder.

-Example of the simple code import using CTE's (we utiaize the ref() function to create additional dependencies in our DAG): SCD's are captured early, directly from source or stage layers, these are typically a first for me to work on.
+Example of the simple code import using CTE's (we utilize the ref() function to create additional dependencies in our DAG): SCD's are captured early, directly from source or stage layers, these are typically a first for me to work on.
 A best practice is to do this early in the process as we will add dome minor transformation at the intermediate layer before it is referenced at the consumption layer.

 ```sql
 -- import employees file from raw dump in S3 to stage layer